 distasteful material of sexual and physical abuse, murder and disgusting

 disgrace of all kinds.
 It even includes the romantic-erotic piece titled The Song of Solomon.

 Of course, some straight-laced and uptight Jews swallow all the ugly violent

-material with a shrug, but object vehemently to the inclusion of the latter.
+material in the Old Testament with a shrug, but object vehemently to the inclusion of the latter.
+Go figure!

-One significant consideration must be brought into our consciousness.
-If God has
+One other significant consideration must be brought into our consciousness.
+If

-the qualities and character as is being portrayed in this site, then
+God has the qualities and character as are being portrayed in this site, then

 the effort to turn things around on earth must have been inaugurated as

-not countenance passing up the first viable opportunity to "pull the
+himself, could not countenance passing up the first viable opportunity to

-and for all time, and for the redemption of Mankind on Earth.
+and for all time for us, and for the redemption of Mankind on Earth and

 the culture of Israel.
 Much could be written about each aspect: